doriandevtech/NormandieSpots/README.md

 ## Next version:
-- v1.0.0-beta will be released in the coming weeks with multiple upgrades, such as a Home view !
+- v1.0.0-beta is now in the making... so keep in touch to discover it pretty soon ⌛️

 ## Next steps:
 - Create an App icon 🖼️ -> Done ✅ (v1 is out 👆🏻)